kanwren/augustus/README.md

     * WARNING: if targeting JSON, `undefined` isn't representable.
 Be aware that serializing a top-level `undefined` will fail, and serializing an array with an element `undefined` will convert it into `null`.
-It's safe to use as a value of an object, however.
+It's safe to use as a value of an object, however; see the `optional` combinator for details.

 Besides primitive schemas, there are many other useful basic and aggregate schemas, as well: